kpetrakis/Scientific_Computing/README.md

 # Scientific_Computing

-All the functions developed for the purpose of the scientific_computing course project.
+All the functions developed for the purpose of the Scientific Computing course project.